Menu

 - What do an autopsy and/or toxicology results show?

 In addition to the foregoing, most States have enacted “dram shop” laws that hold establishments that serve alcohol, like campus bars and restaurants, accountable for overserving patrons.
-The wrongful death lawyer in Cleveland, OH will want to know detailed information about all alcohol consumed by the deceased individual and the source of that alcohol.
+Our Ohio personal injury lawyer will want to know detailed information about all alcohol consumed by the deceased individual and the source of that alcohol.

 College is an exciting time for both parents and students.
 Students are vested with newfound independence that will ideally lead them to become productive members of society.
 However, along with newfound independence comes the risk of being taken advantage of in new social settings where a young person is trying to fit in and prove themselves.
 The premature death of any young adult is always a devastating loss for a family, but no less so when it results from senseless hazing.